LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The sensor platform used is an adapted version of the *1D: Single Sensor* from chapter \ref{d-single-sensor} sensor platform.
 The sensors to be measured are fixed together on an aluminium plate with thermally conductive adhesive.
 This compensates for thermal differences.
-This is essential for the subsequent temperature deviation tests in order to obtain comparable measurement results.[@J21]
+This is essential for the subsequent temperature deviation tests in order to obtain comparable measurement results. [@J21]

-The setup is placed and pre-wired in the temperature chamber 24 hours before the series of measurements are carried out.
+The set-up is set up and pre-wired in the temperature chamber *24* hours before the measurement series is performed.
 The insulated housing of a *Voron 2.4* 3D printer, which has a separately controlled internal equipped heating system, is used as the temperature chamber.
-To verify the temperature, an additional thermometer *VC-7055BT* is placed on the base plate.
+To verify the temperature, an additional thermometer *7055BT* is placed on the base plate.
 A *10mm* thick *PTFE* insulation plate is placed between the floor and the sensor base plate to prevent direct and uneven heating of the base plate by the heated floor.

 The figure \ref{Sensor_evaluation_plattform_with_TLV493D_and MMC5603_sensors_placed_with_thermal_conductive_glue_on_an_aluminium_baseplate.png} shows this basic setup, the *Raspberry Pi Pico* is used as the readout hardware, on which the *Unified Sensor Firmware* is running.